AlfredA93/pf-api/README.md

 ### Scope <a name="scope-fe"></a>
 Our scope for this project is small and aims to cover the basic functionality of what a social media application needs, this is due to having a short timeframe to meet the deadline for this project.
 The project would be further developed upon post-production.

 The whole project needed to be fulfilled within 19 days, therefore the API would need to be finished within 5-6 days (realistically), to allow more time spent on the frontend React app (8-9 days), allowing a minimum of 3-4 days for README documentation to be fulfilled at the end.
-We needed to be flexible with the needs of the project due to the set deadline, which was why I applied labels of 'Could Have', 'Should Have' and 'Must Have' to give priority to the tasks set out in the [PhotoFootprint GitHub Project](https://github.com/users/AlfredA93/projects/6).
+We needed to be flexible with the needs of the project due to the set deadline, which was why I applied labels of 'Could Have', 'Should Have' and 'Must Have' to give priority to the tasks set out in the PhotoFootprint GitHub Project.
 This meant that we had the core functionality of what we needed, but also allowed us to be flexible and address any bugs or errors if/when they arose.
+Here is a link to the [PhotoFootprint GitHub Project](https://github.com/users/AlfredA93/projects/6) and [PhotoFootprint Milestones](https://github.com/AlfredA93/pf-api/milestones).

 ### Structure <a name="structure-fe"></a>
 React is based on components.
 So within the display view, many components can make up the whole.
 See the [Features](#features) section for screenshots of the below components in action, alongwith the wireframe for a simple sketch of how they look.